KazamiHazaki/terraform-vsphere/README.md

 This guide demonstrates how to use Terraform to deploy virtual machines (VMs) in a vSphere environment using a template VM.
 Terraform automates the provisioning process and allows you to create multiple VMs based on the template.

+### Environment Overview

+This Terraform configuration is designed to deploy virtual machines (VMs) in a vSphere environment.
+Below are some key details about the environment in which these VMs will be deployed:

+- **Cluster**: The vSphere environment consists of a single cluster with a total of 35 hosts.
+Each host has a unique IP address within the range of `192.168.1.2` to `192.168.1.36`.

+- **Host IP Range**: The host IP addresses start from `192.168.1.2`, and each host is assigned a unique IP address incrementing sequentially.

+- **VM Placement**: The VMs will be installed on these hosts based on the IP address of each host.
+For example, if a VM is being deployed, it will be placed on the host with the IP address that corresponds to the VM's position in the list of VMs.

+   - VM 1 will be placed on the host with IP `192.168.1.2`.
+   - VM 2 will be placed on the host with IP `192.168.1.3`.
+   - VM 3 will be placed on the host with IP `192.168.1.4`.
+   - And so on, up to VM 35, which will be placed on the host with IP `192.168.1.36`.

+- **VM IP Addresses**: VM IP addresses will start from `192.168.1.37` and increment sequentially for each VM.

+### Usage

+After configuring your Terraform environment, including setting the required variables and exporting the vCenter password, you can proceed to use Terraform to deploy VMs based on the provided environment details.

+---

 ### Software Versions

 - Terraform: v1.5.6
 - Terraform vSphere Provider: v2.4.2
 - vCenter: 8
 - Template VM: RHEL 9
+Thank you for the clarification.
+If your VM IP addresses start from `192.168.1.37`, you can update the relevant section in your README accordingly:

+---

 ## Prerequisites